defunkt/jquery-pjax/README.md

 ## Compatibility

 pjax only works with [browsers that support the `history.pushState` API][compat].
-When the API isn't supported pjax goes into fallback mode: `$.fn.pjax` calls will be a no-op and `$.pjax` will hard load the given url.
+When the API isn't supported pjax goes into fallback mode:
+`$.fn.pjax` calls will be a no-op and `$.pjax` will hard load the given URL.
 This mode targets the browser requirements of the jQuery version being used.

 For debugging purposes, you can intentionally disable pjax even if the browser supports `pushState`.
 Just call `$.pjax.disable()`.
 To see if pjax is actually supports `pushState`, check `$.support.pjax`.